19 Years of Excellence 99% Hiring Rate

 Video: Now we can put video on our web pages using HTML5.
 Advanced video galleries and video players can be designed using JavaScript and HTML5.

-Local Storage: This is very much similar to JavaScript Cookies, but this is designed to accommodate large amount of information.
-Also unlike cookies it is not send to server every time the request is made.
+Local Storage: This is very similar to JavaScript Cookies, but this is designed to accommodate a large amount of information.
+Also unlike cookies it is not sent to the server every time the request is made.
 It remains on the local computer and can be loaded using JavaScript once the page is loaded.

-Web Worker: This feature provides the browser to run JavaScript in background so it can be used to boost the performance of HTML applications.
+Web Worker: This feature allows the browser to run JavaScript in the background so it can be used to boost the performance of HTML applications.

-Offline Mode: This great feature allows users to create web site that can work even in offline mode.
+Offline Mode: This great feature allows users to create a website that can work even in offline mode.

-Geo Location: With this we can trace the location of the user so that website owners can provide geography based information to their users.
-It is a best feature to improve the user experience by offering user expected information.
+Geo Location: With this we can trace the location of the user so that website owners can provide geography-based information to their users.
+It is the best feature to improve the user experience by offering user-expected information.

-Input Types: HTML5 comes with more input types such as search, email, range, color, telephone(tel), and url to name some.
-These new addition to the input type are going to make the life of developers a lot more simple
+Input Types: HTML5 comes with more input types such as search, email, range, color, telephone(tel), and URL to name some.
+These new additions to the input type are going to make the life of developers a lot simpler.

-Placeholder Text: It creates a watermark text for our input text box and ended up writing JavaScript code to handle it.
-This comes inbuilt with HTML5 placeholder text attribute of input type.
+Placeholder Text: It creates a watermark text for our input text box and ends up writing JavaScript code to handle it.
+This comes inbuilt with an HTML5 placeholder text attribute of input type.

-Q.3: Explain difference between application model of HTML5 and HTML?
+Q.3: Explain the difference between the application model of HTML5 and HTML.

 Ans: HTML 1.0 – 4.0 (and XHTML) were all specifications for laying out text and images on a page.